nkosingaleka/appointment-booking-system/README.md

 The project uses Composer and npm dependencies for automatic testing.

-To install Composer dependencies, navigate to the *back-end* directory and run `composer install`:

-To install npm dependices, navigate to the *front-end* directory and run `npm i`.
+To install these dependencies, navigate to the *back-end* directory and run `composer install`.
+Then, navigate to the *front-end* directory and run `npm i`.

 ### Using XAMPP